flipacholas/Architecture-of-consoles/articles/nes.Rmd.md

 ![Spectrogram of the VRC6's Sawtooth channel.](spectrograms/castlevania_saw_nes.png){.tab-float}

 As a bonus, let's also check out the Sawtooth channel from the VRC6 expansion.
-To begin with, a perfect Sawtooth wave is made of all the harmonics and each exhibit decreasing amplitudes (where `amplitude = 1 ÷ harmonic number` [@audio-sawtooth]).
+To begin with, a perfect Sawtooth wave is made of all the harmonics and each exhibits decreasing amplitudes (where `amplitude = 1 ÷ harmonic number` [@audio-sawtooth]).

 This is quite a requirement for digital equipment and it's naturally unaffordable for a game cartridge (it may not even need such perfection!).
 So, similarly to the APU's triangle waves, the VRC6 sequences Sawtooth waves in 7 cycles (and thus produces similar step ladder effects).